 A significant aspect to the GDPR is ensuring that personal information transferred outside of the EU is afforded the same level of protection as if it were held within the EU.

 The ServiceM8 platform is based on Amazon Web Services (AWS) infrastructure, with several data centres around the world providing ongoing data storage and service delivery for ServiceM8 users.

-To best meet the requirements of the GDPR, ServiceM8 has undertaken a major project to establish a sole EU data centre, migrating all EU-based ServiceM8 users' account data to this regional data centre.
+To best meet the requirements of the GDPR, ServiceM8 undertook a major project to establish data centres in Europe, migrating all EU-based ServiceM8 users' account data to this region.
 A notable side-benefit to this project was an improvement to general data upload and retrieval speeds for users in this region.